Downtown Tampa, Florida

 To achieve the goal of Vision Zero, the Tampa Downtown Partnership and the City of Tampa came together to improve safety along E. Kay Street through decorated curb extensions.
 The Tampa Downtown Partnership commissioned Tampa Artist Tony Krol to paint decorated curb extensions along E. Kay Street and its intersection with Franklin Street.
 These improvements are traffic calming measures which aim to reduce speeds and make crossings safer for pedestrians.

-Franklin Street is being more pedestrian friendly.
-The City of Tampa, in partnership with the Tampa Downtown Partnership, worked to convert the Zack Street & Franklin Street intersection into a four way stop.
+Franklin Street is becoming more pedestrian-friendly.
+The City of Tampa, in partnership with the Tampa Downtown Partnership, worked to convert the Zack Street & Franklin Street intersection into a four-way stop.
 All drivers will be expected to stop before proceeding, and pedestrians will no longer have to wait for a walk signal.

 The first intersection mural in Downtown Tampa, titled "Lift Up Luck," is located at the Twiggs and Franklin Street intersection.
 The mural was commissioned by Tampa Downtown Partnership and painted by local artist Meaghan Farrell Scalise.